GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Examples of components of your language strategy include:

-* Compliance with regional (e.g., EU) or country legal requirements (see [https://slator.com/what-you-need-to-know-about-eu-language-law/](https://slator.com/what-you-need-to-know-about-eu-language-law/) or application of the force majeure regulation for language coverage in France).
+* Compliance with regional (e.g., EU) or country legal requirements (see this [Slator article](https://slator.com/what-you-need-to-know-about-eu-language-law/) or application of the force majeure regulation for language coverage in France).
 * Specific country requirements might dictate elements of the language strategy (such as, if you do business in Canada, you might need to support both French and English).
 * The type of company and product mixes that may drive portions of the language strategy.
 * Specific customer requirements which might dictate elements of the language strategy.
 For example, drivers pre-installed on HP or Dell systems have to be localized by their suppliers into 20 languages.
 And another example: business with government entities, university and school systems, might require full localization.